Pacific Northwest Destination

 Spend an afternoon exploring Portland's vibrant downtown waterfront.
 The stern-wheeler PORTLAND houses the Oregon Maritime Museum .
 This steam-powered, stern-wheel, ship-assist tug played an important role in the development of the city's harbor, and you can walk around the main deck, peek into the captain's and pilot's quarters, inspect the engine room and take in the view from the pilot house, 32 feet above the water.

-If you'd rather be on the water instead of viewing it from land, hop on the Portland Spirit, a triple-decker yacht.
+If you'd rather be on the water instead of viewing it from land, hop on the Portland Spirit , a triple-decker yacht.
 It cruises the Willamette south (or upstream; the river is one of a relative few in the country that flows south to north) down to Lake Oswego and then back.
 Pacific Northwest-inspired food, live entertainment, the Portland skyline as a backdrop—all are part of brunch, lunch and dinner cruises aboard the Spirit.
+Be sure to look for great packages on travel sites and with AAA when booking your trip.
 You also can travel in the footsteps of explorers Lewis and Clark—minus the hardships their Corps of Discovery expedition party put up with—on an excursion along the Willamette and Columbia rivers, with historical narration provided.

 Speaking of Powell's, it's located at the southern edge of the Pearl District, one of downtown's most delightful neighborhoods.
 And in Portland even the neighborhoods are attractions, given that you could spend all morning or afternoon wandering, window shopping and nibbling through a couple of them.
 Less than two decades ago this was an undesirable area, gritty and industrial.
 Today, however, it's the picture of chic urbanity, a leafy enclave of high-rise condos, luxury lofts, casually upscale restaurants, dozens of art galleries and shopping galore.